BuildLayer/ai-react/README.md

 - `light-theme` - Light theme styling
 - `dark-theme` - Dark theme styling

+Themes are automatically applied based on the `data-theme` attribute on the HTML element.

 ### Custom Styling

 You can customize the appearance using CSS classes: